About the Author

 She has written on crime fiction and its popularity in her monograph, Private Dicks and Feisty Chicks: An Interrogation of Crime Fiction.
 She has edited the anthologies, Fashion in Fiction: Clothing in Text, Film and Television and The Perfume River: Writing from Vietnam.

 Her current writing explores migration, home and refuge.
 The short story collection, Seabirds Crying in the Harbour Dark, examined these issues and stories from the collection are taught in schools and universities in the UK, USA, Australia and China.
 The collection was shortlisted for the NSW Premier’s Literary Awards in 2018.
+The memoir, Slipstream: On Memory and Migration examines the ways in which migration shapes personal and national narratives.
+A French House: On a Longing for place, also reflects upon the ways in which people seek new countries, in this case France and the French countryside.

-Catherine’s new novel, Sleep, explores the ways in which memory and trauma influence the way we see the world and what we need to do to make art of our lives.
+Catherine’s novel, Sleep, explores the ways in which memory and trauma influence the way we see the world and what we need to do to make art of our lives.

 University Career

 Catherine's academic career also includes professorial appointments at RMIT University, Melbourne, and University of Wollongong, where she was Professor of Creative Writing, and formerly Deputy Dean of Creative Arts.
+In Australia she is now an Honorary Professor at the University of Technology, Sydney and the University of Wollongong.

 Other Work

-She is a regular book reviewer, participant in Australian and international writers' festivals and a judge of major national book awards.
+She is a regular book reviewer, participant in Australian and international writers' festivals and a judge of major national and international book awards.
 Catherine has also worked in the fields of human rights, equity and diversity and industrial relations.

 version française